DIRT ROAD CAMP

 Alder Lake to Balsam Lake Mountain Fire Tower (Hard) - Alder Lake to Balsam Lake Mountain Fire Tower is a 12.6 mile out and back trail located near Livingston Manor, New York (about an hour from camp) that features a lake and is rated as difficult.
 The trail is primarily used for hiking, nature trips, and backpacking.

 Spend a relaxing day fishing the rivers of the Catskills and bring your fresh catch back to camp to cook over the fire.
-As of April 1st, fishing season has begun in New York!

 This year, NYS is offering "free fishing days" during which a license is not required (see dates below).
 On any other day of the year, all residents and non-residents 16 years of age or older must have a valid New York State fishing license.